Maz0327/Strategist-App/replit.md

 This is a full-stack strategic content intelligence platform built with React and Express that provides advanced AI-powered content analysis using OpenAI's GPT-4.
 The application enables users to capture content from URLs (especially Instagram, YouTube, and social media), analyze it using our Truth Analysis framework for strategic insights, and manage the progression of content through a signal promotion system (Capture → Potential Signal → Signal → Validated Signal).

-**Current Status (July 28, 2025)**: 🎯 **ROOT CAUSE FIXED - CSS SELECTOR & CONNECTION ISSUES RESOLVED!** Successfully implemented comprehensive fixes for the "only one platform shows" user frustration:
+**Current Status (July 28, 2025)**: 🎯 **BREAKTHROUGH SUCCESS - LIVE DATA PIPELINE WORKING!** Successfully implemented working Bright Data solution delivering authentic trending content from multiple platforms:

 **CSS Selector Fixes:**
 - **YouTube**: Enhanced with 5 fallback selector patterns (ytd-video-renderer, ytd-rich-item-renderer, etc.)